 We not only ask our guests for suggestions, but we actually implement their suggestions!

 Here’s one example; the Cottage roof is metal; and when it rains the soothing sounds of rain on a metal roof should help you fall into a deep and peaceful sleep—that’s the theory.
 The flip-side is that it doesn’t!
 A few of our guests politely mentioned that with heavy rain sleeping is not as delightful as some English literature portray.

 That said, three years ago we replaced all the existing attic fiberglass insulation with ROCKWOOL* building insulation that not only helped keep the Cottage cooler in the summer months and warmer in the early spring and fall seasons, but from an acoustical perspective, the product’s attributes significantly reduced the negative impact of rain-noise—now our guests are sleeping more comfortably!

-*Impressed with the company, ROCKWOOL, and their Sustainability efforts, we’ve included a link to their 2019 Sustainability Report.
-“Over the lifetime of its use, the building insulation we sold in 2019 will save 100 times the carbon emitted in its production.”
-Quote from ROCKWOOL Sustainability Report 2019, Page 14.
+*Impressed with the company, ROCKWOOL, and their Sustainability efforts, we’ve included a link to their 2020 Sustainability Report.
+“Over the lifetime of its use, the building insulation we sold in 2020 will save 100 times the carbon and energy emitted in its production.”
+Quote from ROCKWOOL Sustainability Report 2020, Page 15.

 The Environmental Benefits of Upgrading the Main House Septic System

 In 2018 we had a choice of maintaining the current single-septic-tank configuration or adding a second concrete tank to provide a secondary wastewater treatment stage.
 The cost difference was considerable.
 The benefit is that the wastewater is further purified by a second-tank filtration step and cleaner semi-purified wastewater is then sent to the drain-field where the water is further purified by filtration & decomposition by microorganisms in the soil.
 The semi-purified wastewater then percolates to the groundwater system.